With Halloween quickly approaching, it will soon be time to pull out the decorations, costumes, and, of course, your favorite Halloween wig.

 Soak the Wig for 5 Minutes

-Dunk the wig into the water, swirl around a few times and let the wig soak for five minutes.
+Dunk the wig into the water, swirl it around a few times, and let it soak for 5 minutes.

 Rinse